 ADMIRE THE ARCHITECTURE

 The city is a mix of stunning old and new architecture because of the big rebuild that took place after World War II.
 There was a huge project to rebuild and regenerate the city using typical styles and reconstructions from old images and photos.
 Have a wander and admire the skyscrapers and office buildings down in the business district.
-Some of these are just as beautiful.
+Some of these are just as beautiful as the one in the Old Town.

 PALACE OF SCIENCE & CULTURE